minio/docs/source/reference/minio-mc/mc-cat.rst

 .. mc-cmd:: --tail
    :optional:

-   Specify the number of bytes as an integer from which the command trims the output.
+   Specify an integer that is the number of bytes from which the command trims the output.

 .. mc-cmd:: --version-id, vid
    :optional: